 This is an article about collards as much as it is about my grandma.
-When I think of collards, I think of my 90-year-old Portuguese grandma growing and cooking her own fresh from the garden.
+When I think of collards, I think of a 90-year-old Portuguese grandma growing and cooking her own fresh from the garden.
 Collards, or “coves”, are a staple for the Portuguese.
 Generally, each household grows their own supply.
-My “Avo” (Grandma)
+A Portuguese employee’s “Avo” (Grandma)

 In rural villages and in cities, collard plants grow tall after many harvests.
 They can grow taller than you and are often planted in front and backyards.
 The younger generation has different food and lifestyle habits: fewer plant and cook for themselves, and many don’t eat collards.
 However, I’m sure we could learn a lot from the Portuguese mothers and grandmothers, like my own ‘lil stubborn one!
 Those that have cooked for everyone, keeping the country alive and healthy for so long.